 I had piano lessons as a child and by my early teens developed a real passion for music when Motown hit me like a ton of bricks.
 I was blown away.
 I’d quite liked the Beatles and music in general but nothing had really connected as powerfully as Motown did.
 I wanted to get involved in making music with others and reproduce what I was hearing.

 Breaking down the covers for my band to play gave me a invaluable insight into how a track was put together, great experience for what was to come.
 I retired from touring and turned my energies to raising a young family.
 I always had a piano to hand and started to compose my own music, at first just for piano.

 It was a new beginning, I was able to paint soundscapes and conjure up musical worlds that inspired me to be ever more creative and daring.
 In 2006 I was finally in a position to dedicate my life, full time, to my passion.
-Since then I’ve released 28 albums, appeared on over 2,000 compilations and loved every day.
+Since then I’ve released 40 albums, appeared on over 2,500 compilations and loved every day.
 I can’t see me ever getting jaded and doing anything other than creating music.
 I’m always inspired by other wonderful artists I hear and as much as I’m a creator of music, I’m also a massive fan too.
 Music is wonderful and I’m so lucky to be a part of it.